PraneshASP/vscode-foundry-test-runner/README.md

 ### Features at a glance:

-- Shows a Test Explorer in the Test view in VS Code's sidebar with all detected tests and suites and their state
+- Displays a Test Explorer in the Test view of VS Code's sidebar with all detected tests and suites along with their state.
 - Adds CodeLenses to your test files for running specific tests.
 - Display test logs in the Output panel.
+- Allows for verbosity configuration.
+- Exclude test files and test functions.
 - More to come....

 ---